jacksonlop/90DaysOfDevOps_2026/2026/day-07/linux-fs-and-scenarios.md

 ---

-# Scenario 3 – Finding Service Logs
+## Scenario 3 – Finding Service Logs

-*Problem: Find the logs of a systemd service.*
+*Problem: Find the logs of the Docker service.*

 ### Step 1 – Check service